ServBay Database File Management & Migration Guide

 Use the mysql

-client to restore a MySQL backup file.
+client to restore MySQL backups.

-# Switch to the terminal provided by ServBay
+# Switch to the ServBay terminal environment

 mysql -u your_username -p your_database < /Applications/ServBay/backup/your_database.sql